 Practice guidelines are practice recommendations for patient care based on the latest evidence or in the case of weak or nonexistent evidence, recommendations by experts in the field.
-The aim is to improve the quality of care.
+The aim is to improve the quality of care by creating a standard for practice.
 Use the following headings to organize your guideline guideline.
 This does not need to be extensive; consider limiting this section to 250-300 words.